Opendigitalradio/ODR-MuxMPE/INSTALL.md

     git clone https://github.com/tsduck/tsduck.git
     sudo make NODEKTEC=1 NOVATEK=1 NOPCSC=1 install

+##oatpp
+There is a helper script, run:

+     scripts/install-oatpp-modules.sh

 ## Compilation
 The *master* branch in the repository always points to the